-The factory-installed optional non-fused disconnect (NFD) switch is located in a weatherproof enclosure located under the main control box.
-The manual switch handle and shaft are shipped in the disconnect enclosure.
-Assemble the shaft and handle to the switch at this point.
-Discard the factory test leads (see Fig. 23).
+The factory-installed option non-fused disconnect (NFD) switch (see Fig. 23) or HACR circuit breaker (see Fig. 25) is located in a weatherproof enclosure located under the main control box.
+The manual switch handle is shipped in the disconnect or HACR circuit breaker enclosure.
+Assemble the shaft and handle to the switch or HACR circuit breaker at this point.
+Discard the factory test leads (see Fig. 25).
+The factory disconnect is either an 80A or 100A depending on the unit voltage, indoor motor and options.